 Myofascial pain syndrome

-Myofascial pain syndrome is a chronic pain condition affecting the musculoskeletal system.
+Myofascial pain syndrome (MPS), also known as chronic myofascial pain (CMP) or Trigger Points, is a chronic pain condition affecting the musculoskeletal system.

 Most people experience muscle pain at some time that typically resolves on its own after a few weeks.
 But for some people, muscle pain persists.